A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 \section{Preliminaries on $Q$-structures and $Q$-Chern classes}

-In this section, we first give a very brief overview of the theory of $\bQ$-vector bundles on an orbifold $X$ (or Satake's $V$-bundles on a $V$-manifold~\cite{Sat56}) and their $\bQ$-Chern classes.
-Then we provide, via the Bogomolov inequality for the $\bQ$-Chern classes of semistable $\bQ$-bundles, a numerical criterion for $\bQ$-Chern classes of generically semi-positive reflexive sheaves to vanish (Section~\ref{criterion:triv}).
+In this section, we first give a very brief overview of the theory of $\bQ$-vector bundles on an orbifold $X$ (or Satake's $V$-bundles on a $V$-manifold~\cite{Sat56}).
+Then we provide, via the Bogomolov inequality for the $\bQ$-Chern classes of semistable $\bQ$-vector bundles, a numerical criterion for $\bQ$-Chern classes of generically semi-positive reflexive sheaves to vanish (Section~\ref{criterion:triv}).
 Finally we collect some basic facts on the behaviour of reflexive sheaves under a natural class of finite surjective maps between normal varieties.